- Download our Guangzhou Schools Guide

 Finding accommodation in Guangzhou

 The easiest way to find accommodation in Guangzhou is through a real estate agency.
-Expats who want to take a more hands-on approach are able to search English-language media and online property portals, such as FlatInChina, as well as use social media and personal contacts to network.
+If you want to take a more hands-on approach, you can search English-language media and online property portals, such as FlatInChina, as well as use social media and personal contacts to network.

-The most important thing an expat house hunter needs to know going into their search is how they want to live – both in terms of the type of home and the area it is situated in.
-Many tenants try to live close to their workplace or to their children’s school, while others choose to live outside of the city but close to public transport.
+The most important thing you need to know going into your search is how you want to live – both in terms of the type of home and the area it is situated in.
+Many tenants try to live close to their workplace or their children’s school, while others choose to live outside the city but close to public transport.

-This decision has to be weighed up against each individual's budget.
+This decision has to be weighed up against your individual budget.
 While many people want to live in a cosmopolitan area with fine dining and outdoor activities, not everyone can afford it.
 Luckily, Guangzhou’s size means that expats will have a wide variety of accommodation options.

 Renting accommodation in Guangzhou

-The first step for many prospective tenants is to hire a real-estate agent.
-In expat-friendly areas, local agents often have experience in dealing with foreign clients, which makes the rental process a bit easier.
+For many prospective tenants, the first step is to hire a real estate agent.
+In expat-friendly areas, local agents often have experience dealing with foreign clients, which makes the rental process a bit easier.
 Still, it may be necessary to get the help of a bilingual friend or colleague.

-Expats should clearly communicate their requirements for an apartment as well as their budget.
+You should clearly communicate your requirements for an apartment as well as your budget.
 Properties in Guangzhou are taken up quickly as demand is high, and time wasted on unsuitable properties can be costly.

-To avoid surprises later on, expats should ask their agent how much commission they will have to pay after the lease is signed.
+To avoid surprises later on, you should ask your agent how much commission you will have to pay after the lease is signed.
 This is typically a month's rent or a percentage thereof.
-Before signing the lease, expats should also ask about amenities such as air conditioning, the plumbing system and whether the landlord has ownership documents in their possession.
+Before signing the lease, you should also ask about amenities such as air conditioning and the plumbing system and whether the landlord has ownership documents in their possession.

 Leases in Guangzhou tend to cover rent for one year, though this may vary.